-From Şaua Ineuţului the main ridge trail climbs up Vf.
-Ineuţ (2222m) and continues east on red stripe towards Pasul Rotunda.
+From Şaua Ineuţului the main ridge trail ascends Vf.
+Ineuţ (2222m) and continues east to Pasul Rotunda.

 Part 3: Vf.
 Ineuţ (2222m) - Pasul Rotunda (1271m)

-In this final section, the trail descends to Şaua Gajei (1721m) where it merges into a cart road, which leads all the way down to Pasul Rotunda.
-There is an almost-parallel trail, descending in the Lala Valley, situated north from the main ridge (this trail ends at Gura Lalei, north from Pasul Rotunda).
+In this final section, the trail descends to Şaua Gajei (1721m) where it merges with a cart road which leads all the way down to Pasul Rotunda

 Overview image map

-Some featured points are clickable - these contain links to subsequent webpages (both SP and external).
+Some of the featured points are clickable - these contain links to subsequent webpages (both SP and external).

 My personal experience

 The image below shows the transect of the path I have taken.
-Optionally, in case of bad weather or emergency, you can also leave the main ridge at Şaua Gărgalău towards (the ruins of) Cabana Puzdrele or Cascada Cailor to the nearest settlement: Staţiunea Borşa).
-Southern "escapes", except for the one from Vf.
-Ineuţ to Şanţ, are rather long (and most of them poorly marked, hence not mentioned here - for these please refer to Rodnei Mountains parent page).
+Optionally, in the case of bad weather or emergency, you can also leave the main ridge at Şaua Gărgalău and head towards the ruins of Cabana Puzdrele or Cascada Cailor, and then to Staţiunea Borşa

-Tent, food, cooking set definitely.
+A tent, food, a cooking set definitely.
 Rain and windproof stuff can be useful.
-Bag for trash is a must.
+A bag for trash is a must.

 And don't forget to take your camera, so that you can upload some new pics here :)